Millennium Marine

 Miramichi Pride

-In the winter of 71’/72’ Phil built himself one of the largest fishing in the fleet measuring 45’.
-Uncommon to the area at this time, the V bottom named Miramichi Pride was powered by twin 454 Chevy gas engines.
-She was the fastest around and hard to catch!
+• In the winter of 71/72, Phil built one of the largest boats in the fleet at 45'.
+Uncommon to the area at the time, the V-bottom Miramichi Pride was powered by twin 454 Chevy gas engines.

-Miramichi Pride was the first wooden boat in Atlantic Canada to have a flared-out bow stem.
-At the drop of a hat, it caught the eye of many and became a Guimond trademark.
+• Miramichi Pride became the first wooden boat in Atlantic Canada to have a flared-out bow stem.
+The design quickly caught attention and became a Guimond trademark.

 Crooked Bow

-In the spring of 72’, Charlie Deagle and Stevie Gallant of Miminegash, Prince Edward Island each gave a $300 deposit to have a boat built with the carved-out “Crooked Bow”.
-They both took delivery in the spring of 1973.
+• In spring 1972, Charlie Deagle and Stevie Gallant of Miminegash, PEI each placed a $300 deposit for a boat with the carved-out 'Crooked Bow.'
+They took delivery in spring 1973.

 To Fish or Build

-Canadian law forced Phil, the fisherman and entrepreneur, to decide whether to fish or own a business, but he could not do both.
+• Canadian law forced Phil, the fisherman and entrepreneur, to choose whether to fish or own a business.
+He could not do both.

-It was hard to let go, but his decision was soon made clear.
+• It was hard to let go, but his decision soon became clear.

 Phil's First Fiberglass Boat - Miramichi 40

-Not only did he decide on building boats, but he took it to the next level and launched the production of the Miramichi 40 fiberglass hull in 1981.
+• Phil not only chose to continue building boats, he took it to the next level by launching the Miramichi 40 fiberglass hull in 1981.

 Miramchi 38

-The 40’ hull seemed too big for many local fishermen.
-The Miramichi 38 hull mold was designed with a sleek entry and with more flare.
-She only had a 12’ beam tapering to a 9’ transom, but her sharp turning and shallow draft made it great for fishing the shoals.
-They sold like hotcakes!
+• The 40' hull proved too large for many local fishermen.
+The Miramichi 38 hull mold was designed with a sleeker entry and more flare.
+With sharp turning and shallow draft, it was excellent for fishing shoals and sold quickly.

 Miramichi 24/25

-Fishermen from New Brunswick’s North Shore wanted smaller boats with outboard power.
-The Miramichi 24 was formed then later increased in length and freeboard to become the Miramichi 25.
+• Fishermen from New Brunswick's North Shore wanted smaller boats with outboard power.
+The Miramichi 24 was formed and later increased in length and freeboard to become the Miramichi 25.

 Miramichi 31

-It was available in both a lobster style and as a pleasure cruiser.
+• It was available both in lobster style and as a pleasure cruiser.

 Pumping them Out